THE GLOBE THEATRE, STOCKTON-ON-TEES

 Bill Wyman, Brian Jones, Charlie Watts, Mick Jagger and Keith Richards pose for a photograph on stage.
 Photograph © Unknown.

 A very early photograph of The Rolling Stones.
-As well as Brian Jones, Bill Wyman, Charlie Watts, Mick Jagger and Keith Richards on stage there's an unknown figure at the back playing the maracas!
+As well as Brian Jones, Bill Wyman, Charlie Watts, Mick Jagger and Keith Richards on stage the gentleman at the back playing the maracas, Graham Wright informs me, is Ian Stewart their roadie and keyboard player who is also known as the unknown stone!
 Photograph © Unknown.

 Roy Orbison topped the bill on March 6th, 1965 with support from The Rockin' Berries, Cliff Bennett & The Rebel Rousers and Marianne Faithfull.
 This was the official programme cover.